National Rugby League: 1998–2002: Rationalisation

 One condition of the peace agreement between the ARL and News Limited was that there would be a 14-team competition in 2000.
 The 20 clubs that played in 1998 would be assessed on various items such as sponsorship, crowds, on-field success and the like.
 It was also announced that clubs that merged would receive a large sum of money, as well as a guaranteed position in the 2000 NRL Competition.
 The St. George Dragons and the Illawarra Steelers were the first clubs to take up the offer, forming the joint-venture St. George Illawarra Dragons at the end of the 1998 season.

 The 1999 Grand Final brought about a new official world record attendance for a game of rugby league.
 107,999 spectators saw the Melbourne Storm defeat the newly created St. George Illawarra Dragons in the decider at Stadium Australia.

 Balmain and Western Suburbs formed the joint-venture club, the Wests Tigers at the end of 1999, while North Sydney and Manly Warringah created the ill-fated Northern Eagles.
 As part of another image makeover, a number of teams also released new club logos.
 The most notable of these was the Sydney Roosters, dropping the City section of their name for the 2000 season and beyond.
 Souths were controversially axed from the competition at the end of 1999 for failing to meet the criteria.

-This move was highly controversial and on 12 November 2000 about 80,000 marched in protest at their continued exclusion.
-South Sydney challenged the decision in the Federal Court claiming that the NRL agreement was exclusionary, intended to unfairly exclude South Sydney, and breached the Trade Practices Act.
-Justice Paul Finn ruled that the agreement did not specifically exclude any club and dismissed the Rabbitohs' claims for re-instatement into the national competition.
+This move was highly controversial, and on 12 November 2000, about 80,000 marched in protest at their continued exclusion.
+South Sydney challenged the decision in the Federal Court, claiming that the NRL agreement was exclusionary, intended to unfairly exclude South Sydney, and breached the Trade Practices Act.
+Justice Paul Finn ruled that the agreement did not specifically exclude any club and dismissed the Rabbitohs' claims for reinstatement into the national competition.
 Souths appealed this decision and were re-admitted into the competition in 2002.

 The Auckland Warriors experienced much financial hardship in the early part of the decade, ultimately collapsing before being resurrected as the New Zealand Warriors for the 2001 season.
 They made the grand final in 2002 and then again in 2011, losing both encounters to the Sydney Roosters and the re-instated Manly Warringah Sea Eagles, respectively.

-In 2001, Australia's largest telecommunications provider Telstra became naming rights sponsor of the NRL, with the competition's name becoming the NRL Telstra Premiership, while in 2002 David Gallop took over the CEO role from David Moffett, and the competition has become more and more popular each season.
+In 2001, Australia's largest telecommunications provider, Telstra, became the naming rights sponsor of the NRL, with the competition's name becoming the NRL Telstra Premiership.
+David Gallop took over the CEO role from David Moffett in 2002.

-In 2001 the NRL Grand Final started to be played on Sunday nights, a shift from the traditional Sunday afternoon slot used for over a decade prior.
+In 2001, the NRL Grand Final started to be played on Sunday nights, a shift from the traditional Sunday afternoon slot used for over a decade prior.